AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

 Outside the package tree
 ~~~~~~~~~~~~~~~~~~~~~~~~

-While we can use a with-clause of the private child package in the body of the
+While we can use a with-clause of a private child package in the body of the
-:ada:`Data_Processing` package, we cannot do the same outside this package.
-For
+:ada:`Data_Processing` package, we cannot do the same outside the package tree.
-example, we cannot refer to it in the :ada:`Test_Data_Processing` procedure:
+For example, we cannot refer to it in the :ada:`Test_Data_Processing`
+procedure:

 .. code:: ada run_button project=Courses.Advanced_Ada.Packages.Private_Package
     :class: ada-expect-compile-error